Ralin5460/hello-world/README.md

 # hello-world
-this is an discription
+this is a discription
-hello world, I'm Ralin, the one of the world!
+hello world, I'm Ralin!
+I'm a freshman on GitHub, gread to see you!